lewhunt/laddergram-puzzle-solver/README.md

 #Laddergram Word Puzzle Solver
 A utility app written in JavaScript that generates the shortest amount of words from a dictionary - between start and end words - where each term differs by just one letter.
-Such lists are often used in Word Ladder puzzle games.
+It's a useful tool to solve Word Ladder puzzle games.

 ![Demo](laddergram-4.gif)